-Have you ever considered using cartoons in marketing comms?
+Have you ever considered using cartoons in your marketing comms?
 Well, perhaps you should.

-Today I received two company brochures in the post.
+Last week, I received two company brochures in the post.
 One from an IT company and the other from a finance company.
-They went in the bin.
-Not only because they weren’t relevant for my company’s needs but because they were boring.
+Not only were they not relevant for my needs but they were also quite boring.
 Too much reliance on text, text, text and very little imagery.

 Certainly not something that would engage the attention of a director of a creative agency.
-Now, don’t get me wrong, I do not expect companies to change the design of their brochure to suit each industry sector to which they are marketing (whilst that would be beneficial, it is often too costly).
-However, I do expect companies to ensure their marketing collateral is well designed, easy to read and eye-catching enough to grab the reader’s attention.
+Now, don’t get me wrong, I do not expect companies to change the design of their brochure to suit each industry sector to which they are marketing (although with AI, we cannot be too far off).
+However, I do expect companies to ensure their marketing collateral is well thought out, well-designed, easy to read and eye-catching enough to grab the reader’s attention.

 For both brochures, the message and tone of voice were serious.
 And, there’s nothing wrong with that.
 But that doesn’t always mean the design needs to be so serious too.
 And that got me thinking – just how much more engaging would their marketing message be if the brochures had included illustrations.
 More importantly, what if they actually used cartoons within their publication.